A Draft Proposal for a Generic Gas-to-Liquids (GTL) Project with Co-Production for the Northern Territory, Australia: Technical Notes Summary

 3.2.1 A Concise and Exhaustive Feasibility study

 A full blown Feasibility Study will be required to establish the particular economics of building a GTL/power plant.
-The
+The Feasibility Study will focus on two specific aspects:

 (1) a Technical study including an EIA, and